-(Before Mr. Sergeant ADAMS, Assistant Judge.)
-JULY 13.-ROBBERY-EFFECTS OF THE "SCARLET FEVER."
-John Reeman, 30, a private in the Coldstream Guards, and Mary Ann Bacon, 21, were indicted-Mary Ann Bacon for stealing a cashbox, containing two bank notes for the payment and of the value of £10 each, and other notes and manager the reconstruction of Polarical Contractions and manager than a property and manager of Polarical Contractions and Mary Ann Bacon, 21, were indicated-Mary Ann Bacon for stealing a cashbox, containing two bank notes for the payment and of the payment and page 10 and 1 notes and moneys, the property and moneys of Robert Townsend; and John Reeman for feleniously receiving the same, well knowing them to have been stolen .- The jury retired for about an hour, and returned a verdict of Guilty against both prisoners-Bacon of stealing, and Reeman of receiving.-The Assistant Judge said it was the impression on his mind, although perhaps he had not enough proof to enable him to act on it, that Bacon had been the complete dupe of the male prisoner,-A juryman also observed that that also was the impression of the jury .- Mr. Doyle remarked that the girl had had two or three situations, but had lost them all through an acquaintance with soldiers .-Mr. Parry said that the girl was of a very respectable family.
-The father was a farmer in the country, and was greatly distressed at the circumstances connected with the case for she seemed to have been perfectly infatuated with this man.-The Assistant Judge sentenced Bacon to six months' imprisonment with hard labour, and Reeman to be transported for fourteen years.
+(Before Mr. Sergeant Adams, Assistant Judge.)
+JULY 13 .- ROBBERY-EFFECTS OF THE "SCARLET FEVER"

+-John Reeman, 30, a private in the Coldstream Guards, and Mary Ann Bacon, 21, were indicted-Mary Ann Bacon for stealing a cashbox, containing two bank notes for the payment and of the value of £10 each, and other notes and moneys, the property and moneys of Robert Townsend; and John Reeman for feloniously receiving the same, well knowing them to have been stolen .- The jury retired for about an hour, and returned a verdict of Guilty against both prisoners-Bacon of stealing, and Reeman of receiving .- The Assistant Judge said it was the impression on his mind, although perhaps he had not enough proof to enable him to act on it, that Bacon had been the complete dupe of the male prisoner.-A juryman also observed that that also was the impression of the jury .- Mr. Doyle remarked that the girl had had two or three situations, but had lost them all through an acquaintance with soldiers .-Mr. Parry said that the girl was of a very respectable family.
+The father was a farmer in the country, and was greatly distressed at the circumstances connected with the case, for she seemed to have been perfectly infatuated with this man,-The Assistant Judge sentenced Bacon to six months' imprisonment with hard labour, and Reeman to be transported for fourteen years.